Top Ten List As To Why Injured Workers Retain Attorneys (with apologies to David Letterman)

 Number 6: Lawyer advertising/solicitation

 The amount of lawyers advertising on television, especially during daytime hours is staggering.
 Polished, professional ads giving toll-free numbers promising aggressive legal representation can be very attractive to someone recovering from injuries at home.
 The U.S. Supreme Court has liberalized the use of the media in soliciting legal work and in some instances direct mail “advertising” is sent to victims of injuries where there is a public record of the accident.
-This method of obtaining business is still widely debated in legal circles and most attorneys refrain form these activities.
+This method of obtaining business is still widely debated in legal circles and most attorneys refrain from these activities.

 Number 5: The advice of friends, family or medical provider